gtuck/web3400-Course-Docs/projects/03/description.md

 # User Management System (Project 03)

-In this project, we will develop a user management system that allows an admin user to add, modify, and delete user accounts, including managing each user's role.
-We'll follow a structured approach, similar to previous projects, to ensure proper account management functionalities and user experience.
+In this project, you will develop a user management system that allows an admin user to add, modify, and delete user accounts, including managing each user's role.
+You'll follow a structured approach, similar to previous projects, to ensure proper account management functionalities and user experience.
+The HTML part of each page is complete and provided for you.
+For the PHP you will need to follow each step and lean on code from previous projects.

 ## Copy Project 02 to the Project 03 folder